kmarkus/microblx/README.md

 [![Documentation status](https://readthedocs.org/projects/microblx/badge/?version=latest)](http://microblx.readthedocs.io/?badge=latest)

-Microblx is a lightweight and hard real-time safe function block framework.
-Main use-cases are building embedded control systems or signal processing applications.
+Microblx is a lightweight and hard real-time safe function block framework for use-cases such as *embedded control* or *signal processing*.
+It provides generic and configurable code for typical challenges such as *lock-free communication* between different criticality domains, real-time safe logging or triggers with configurable POSIX attributes.

 Main features:

-- **minimal**: small core in C with few dependencies
-- **hard real-time safe**: no run-time allocations
+- **hard real-time safe**: no run-time allocations or non-deterministic system calls
+- **simple model**: computations, connections and triggers are all blocks themselves
-- **extensible**: easy to add new communications channels (called interaction blocks)
+- **extensible**: it's very easy to add a new type, trigger block or connection
-- simple yet expressive **textual language** to specify block compositions and launch these using `ubx_launch`
+- **composing applications**: applications are described using a simple textual lanugage
-- **standard components**:
+- **standard blocks and tools** included:
-  - communication: lock free buffers, POSIX message queues,
+  - *communication*: lock free buffers, POSIX message queues,
-  - computation: PID controller, ramps, ...
+  - *computations*: PID controller, ramps, constants, random ...
-  - generic triggers including built in latency profiling
+  - *triggers*: periodic, passive incl. built in latency profiling
   - real-time safe logging
-- various **cmdline tools**
-  - log client (`ubx-log`)
-  - block stub code generation (`ubx-genblock`)
-  - inspection and doc generation (`ubx-modinfo`)
+- **minimal**: no arbitrary abstractions, just "configurable" POSIX

 Documentation
 -------------